leshcat/leshcat.github.io/_posts/2021-07-06-ldhw-part-five.md

 -----

-Okay, since we are now weaponised with up-to-date DevOps Methodology Structure, its Core Principles, practices around them and can explain what actual outcomes they provide, how do we actually proceed with implementing it?
+Okay, we are now weaponised with up-to-date DevOps Methodology Structure, its Core Principles, practices around them and can explain what actual outcomes they provide.

+But how do we actually proceed with implementing it?

 We'll talk about it in the next post :wink: